auerswal/pubcloud2020/ex3-web/README.md

 resource and / or the `terraform import` command.
 (At first glance `terraform import` seems to be an alternative to manually creating the resource.)
-Thus I will delete the public SSH key from AWS before continuing:
+Thus I will delete the manually uploaded public SSH key from AWS before continuing:

     $ aws ec2 delete-key-pair --key-name PubCloud2020
     $ aws ec2 describe-key-pairs